Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 As a visitor to the dashboard I want:

-- See a range of information on the subject of casualties on the roads of London that is simple and easy to digest.
+- To see a range of information on the subject of casualties on the roads of London that is simple and easy to digest.

-- Have useful information on using the dashboard easily available to me to explain how to use it.
+- To have useful information on using the dashboard easily available to me to explain how to use it.

-- I want to choose when any help pop ups are launched and not have annoying pop ups before i have had a chance to view the page.
+- I want to choose when any help pop ups are launched and not have annoying pop ups before I have had a chance to view the page.

 - I want to know where the data came from.